Homeowners Need to Check Frequently for Cracks

 Vertical Cracks: These are often caused by the shrinkage of concrete as it cures.
 They also can be caused as the foundation settles.
 A simple epoxy crack injection can handle these types of cracks.

-Diagonal Cracks: This usually a fracture that grows over time that cause further damage to the foundation.
+Diagonal Cracks: This usually a fracture that grows over time that causes further damage to the foundation.
 This is usually fixed by first filling all the voids with a standard injection, then held together with staples.

 Horizontal and Stair-step Cracks: These types of cracks are caused by serious movement in your foundation.
 This means your walls are susceptible to lateral pressure.
 If these cracks are not repaired they can lead to complete failure of the wall and can eventually snap the walls.